eachambers/epi_rana_radseq/README.md

 # RADseq phylogenetics in two non-model frog clades

-This repository contains code for analyses and data visualization from:
+This repository contains code for analyses and data visualizations from:

 **Chambers EA, Tarvin RD, Santos JC, Ron SR, Betancourth-Cundar M, Hillis DM, Matz MV, & Cannatella DC.
 (2023) 2b or not 2b?
-2bRAD is an effective alternative to ddRAD for phylogenomics.
-Accepted, *Ecology and Evolution*.**
+2bRAD is an effective alternative to ddRAD for phylogenomics. *Ecology and Evolution*. [https://doi.org/10.1002/ece3.9842](https://onlinelibrary.wiley.com/doi/full/10.1002/ece3.9842)**

 This paper compared ddRAD and 2bRAD methods in two groups of frogs.
 Associated data files, code, and other supplementary materials are available on Dryad [here](https://doi.org/10.5061/dryad.fbg79cnsp) and raw, demultiplexed fastqs are available on SRA (BioProject PRJNA930137).